tools-dataset/Industrial-Tools-Detection-Dataset/README.md

-# tools_dataset
+# ITD Dataset
-This dataset is for tools detection.
+This dataset is for industrial tools detection.